• Home

 Wealthsimple Cash does two primary things.
-But, does it do them well?
-We'll have a look in this article.
+But does it do them well?
+We’ll have a look at this article.

-First off, it’s a Canadian Venmo or Cash App — letting people send money back and forth between each other for free.
+First, it’s a Canadian Venmo or Cash App — that lets people send money back and forth between each other for free.
 Like an e-Transfer, but less clunky.

 It’s also a no-fee spending account.
-You get a prepaid Visa card that debits your Cash account and is accepted everywhere Visa is.
+You get a prepaid Mastercard that debits your Cash account and is accepted everywhere Mastercard is.

 Wealthsimple says it doesn’t make any money on Cash.
 There are no fees to send money, make withdrawals, or use the card for transactions.
+There are no monthly account fees, either.
 It just wants to lure people into the Wealthsimple ecosystem, which includes products that charge fees.

 Wait, What is Wealthsimple?